marcelhekking/phd_thesis_markdown/README.md

     sudo tlmgr update l3kernel
     sudo tlmgr update l3experimental
     ```

 5. Edit the files in the 'source' directory, then goto step 4.

+### How to transform doc files to md file
+pandoc -s -o H_04_frontpage_figures.md H_04_frontpage_figures.docx

 ## What else do I need to know?